vkbo/novelWriter/docs/source/export.rst

 *****************

 The titles for the four levels of story structure can be formatted collectively in the export tool.
-This is done through a series of keyword-replace steps.
+This is done through a series of keyword–replace steps.

 The keyword ``%title%`` will always be replaced by the text you put after the ``#`` characters in your document.

 The keywords ``%ch%`` and ``%chw%`` is replaced by a number, or a number word, respectively.
 The number is incremented by one each time the build tool sees a new heading of level two in a file with layout "Chapter".
-If the file has layout "Unnumbered", the counter is not incremented. the latter is useful for for instance Prologue and Epilogue chapters.
+If the file has layout "Unnumbered", the counter is *not* incremented.
+The latter is useful for for instance Prologue and Epilogue chapters.

 Likewise, the keywords ``%sc%`` and ``%sca%`` are number counters for scene files.
 These are incremented each time a heading of level three is encountered.
-The former keyword is reset to one for each new chapter, while the latter is not reset but counts from first scene encountered.
+The former keyword is reset to one for each new chapter, while the latter is not reset but counts from first scene encountered in the project.

-If you want to insert a line break in you=r title format, add two backslashes ``\\``.
+If you want to insert a line break in your title format, add two backslashes ``\\``.

 .. note::
    Header formatting only applies to novel files.